Unlabeled Compression Schemes Exceeding the VC-dimension

-Kuzmin and Warmuth \cite{KW} have proved that $\ucs(\F)\ge \vc(\F)$ and conjectured that equality might hold for every family (a strengthening of the earlier conjecture of Floyd and Warmuth).\footnote{Similarly to the labeled case, they also made a claim about maximum size families; this seems to have contained a similar error, and was also fixed in \cite{CCMW}.
+Kuzmin and Warmuth \cite{KW} have proved that $\ucs(\F)\ge \vc(\F)$ and conjectured that equality might hold for every family (a strengthening of the earlier conjecture of Floyd and Warmuth).
+Similarly to the labeled case, they also claimed a proof for maximum size families; this seems to have contained a similar error, and was also fixed in \cite{CCMW}.

 We disprove this last conjecture in a very weak sense; we exhibit a small family $C_5$ for which $\vc(C_5)=2$ but $\ucs(C_5)=3$.
-We also discuss possible ways to amplify this gap, but at the moment we do not know any family \F with $\ucs(\F)> \vc(\F)$ for which $\ucs(\F)\ge 4$.
-(Although a computer search could possibly find such a family - we exhibit some likely candidates.)
+We also discuss possible ways to amplify this gap, but at the moment we do not know any family \F with $\ucs(\F)> \vc(\F)$ for which $\ucs(\F)\ge 4$, although we exhibit some likely candidates.